Welcome to the Institute of Organisational Psychology New Zealand

 Academic Members are permanent staff members of a university and will have a PhD in an Organisational Psychology area, or have published in that area.

-Affiliate members have post graduate qualifications or interest in the area but have not been supervised in their practice or are not practicing any more.
+Members have post graduate qualifications or interest in the area but have not been supervised in their practice or are not practicing any more.

 Student members will be completing post graduate studies in organisational psychology.

 All applications will be reviewed two members of the committee to assess whether an applicant meets the criteria set out in the rules for the category of membership they have applied for.
 Typically this will take less than one week.
+Membership is free (included in your annual NZPsS subscription).

 How to Join